1991 Ukrainian sovereignty referendum: Campaign

+Bilingual pamphlet of the Chernihiv Oblast and city committees of the Communist Party of Ukraine calling for a 'Yes' vote on the New Union Treaty ("social security, civil peace and socialist choice."), and against the independence of Ukraine.

+People's Movement of Ukraine (Rukh) pamphlet calling for a 'No' vote on the New Union Treaty.
+"Only an independent Ukrainian state can ensure the survival and immortality of the Ukrainian people. (...)
+Vote against the Imperial Federal Union Treaty."

+Decision of 7 March 1991 by the Chernihiv City Executive Committee prohibiting the People's Movement of Ukraine (Rukh) rally entitled ‘Referendum and Sovereign Ukraine’ from taking place on 16 March 1991 in Krasna Square, Chernihiv.

+An Independent Ukrainian Youth Association (SNUM) demonstration: "SNUM calls for a boycott of the All-Union referendum."

 Republic-wide

 Throughout the entire Soviet Union, citizens were first asked:

 Do you consider necessary the preservation of the Union of Soviet Socialist Republics as a renewed federation of equal sovereign republics in which the rights and freedom of an individual of any nationality will be fully guaranteed?

 A boycott campaign reduced the against votes in Western Ukraine.

 The Ukrainian SSR included an additional question for all of the republic's citizens; the voters were asked:

 Do you agree that Ukraine should be part of a Union of Soviet Sovereign States on the basis on the Declaration of State Sovereignty of Ukraine?